 When we are talking about muscle growth, the main things we are concerned with are the growth hormone, estrogen and testosterone.
 Although cannabis has effects in other parts of the body, for the sake of bodybuilding, these are the most important factors.
-There is also the way that marijuana affects the user’s ability to burn fat.
-So how exactly does marijuana affect these growth hormones?
+There is also the way that weed affects the user’s ability to burn fat.
+So how exactly does weed affect these growth hormones?

 Different ways to ingest cannabis